 -Applicant should be intending to undertake study in a field derived from or of relevance to the Islamic tradition, which is of relevance and/or benefit to the Muslim world.

-Scholarship Open for International Students: The scholarship is open to applicants who are ordinarily resident in the United Kingdom and from Muslim communities.
+Open for International Students: The grant is open to applicants who are ordinarily resident in the United Kingdom and from Muslim communities.
 Students who are ordinarily resident in the following countries in Asia and Africa are also eligible: Afghanistan, Albania, Algeria, Azerbaijan, Bahrain, Bangladesh, Benin, Brunei Darussalam, Burkina Faso, Cameroon, Chad, Comoros, Ivory Coast, Egypt, Djibouti, Gabon, Gambia, Guinea, Guyana, Indonesia, India, Iran, Iraq, Jordan, Kazakhstan, Kuwait, Kyrgyzstan, Lebanon, Libya, Malaysia, Maldives, Mali, Mauritania, Morocco, Mozambique, Niger, Nigeria, Oman, Pakistan, Palestine, Qatar, Saudi Arabia, Senegal, Sierra Leone, Somalia, Sudan, Suriname, Syrian Arab Republic, Tajikistan, Togo, Tunisia, Turkey, Turkmenistan, Uganda, United Arab Emirates, Uzbekistan and Yemen Arab Republic.

-Scholarship Description: These scholarships have been established by the Oxford Centre for Islamic Studies to allow graduates to pursue study of benefit to the Muslim world.
+Description: these endowments have been established by the Oxford Centre for Islamic Studies to allow graduates to pursue study of benefit to the Muslim world.
 The Oxford Centre for Islamic Studies is a Recognized Independent Centre of the University of Oxford.
 It was established in 1985 to encourage the scholarly study of Islam and the Islamic world.
 The Centre provides a meeting point for the Western and Islamic worlds of learning.
 At Oxford, it contributes to the multi-disciplinary and cross-disciplinary study of the Islamic world.

 Duration of award(s): Awards are made for the full duration of your fee liability for the agreed course.